vsyw/Keras-OpenFace/README.md

 # Keras-OpenFace

-Keras-OpenFace is a project converting [OpenFace](https://github.com/cmusatyalab/openface) from Torch implementation to a Keras version
+Keras-OpenFace is a project converting [OpenFace](https://github.com/cmusatyalab/openface) from it's original Torch implementation to a Keras version

 ### If you are only interested in using pre-trained model
 Load the Keras OpenFace model without local response normalization layer (Accuracy: 0.938+-0.013)